The Edison Club and Edison Hall

 It wasn’t long before the Edison Club decamped for open pastures and the allure of golf, moving in 1925 to its present location on Riverview Road in Rexford.
 The former residence that once housed the club was eventually demolished.
 Edison Hall, however, found new purpose as the home of one of the world’s first television stations, WRGB.
 Even after the station left downtown for Niskayuna in 1957, the building continued to be used by GE.
 In 1987 it became part of the Schenectady County Community College campus, where today it serves as home to the Center for Science and Technology.

-1 thoughts on “The Edison Club and Edison Hall
+One response to “The Edison Club and Edison Hall”

 Leave a Reply